sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Upgrade Notice ==

 = 1.3.8 =
-* Add link buttons for Ebay, Vimeo and SpecificFeeds
+* Add link buttons for Ebay, Vimeo and SpecificFeeds (allows visitors to subscribe by email)

 = 1.3.7 =
 * Fixes Facebook share counts not appearing